Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 # Eagle Golf <a name="top"></a>

 This is an e-commerce website for golf products that I create for **Milestone Project 4 (Full Stack Frameworks with Django)** in [Code Institute](https://codeinstitute.net/), Ireland.
-The use of the website is for educational purpose only, however, all the functionalities work as if it is an actual e-commerce website.
+The use of the website is for educational purposes only, however, all the functionalities work as if it is an actual e-commerce website.
 It is a mobile responsive website and the link to the website is available [HERE](https://ms4-eagle-golf.herokuapp.com/).

 <!-- Mock up goes here -->